Eloagbawe/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 1. Write a Bash script that displays Best School 10 times.

 	Requirement:
 		You must use the for loop (while and until are forbidden)

+2. Write a Bash script that displays Best School 10 times.

+	Requirement:
+		You must use the while loop (for and until are forbidden)

+3. Write a Bash script that displays Best School 10 times.

+	Requirement:
+		You must use the until loop (for and while are forbidden)